ASAN service: Statistics

 Until today, applications of over 36 million citizens have been received.
 Mobile ASAN service began in 2013 and helps provide universal access for citizens.
 It uses buses that travel to deliver services in remote and hard-to-reach areas that do not have ASAN service centers.
 The agency also established intra-city mobile services in the capital city of Baku.
 By paying an additional fee, citizens can receive services at work, home or another location they choose.
 Public satisfaction rate is close to 100 percent.

 Monitoring report by OECD in 2016 praised Azerbaijan "for advancing Azerbaijani Service and Assessment Network (ASAN) centres, which has contributed to eliminating the conditions that are conducive to corruption when delivering various administrative services to the public".
 Azerbaijan 2016 report by EEAS acknowledged ASAN services for eliminating corruption and removing bureaucracy in public service delivery.

-The following table shows the anniversary applications registered in the "ASAN service" centers: